dcposch/ethmonitor/README.md

 ## Monitor your Ethereum validators

-You get an notification immediately if one of your validators is down.
+You get an notification if one of your validators is down.

-You get an message every week summarizing your performance.

 ### Today

-Supports email and PagerDuty.
+Supports SMS.

 Uses the beaconcha.in API to track validator performance.

 ### Future

-Might support direct SMS notifications.
-You can get those today thru Pagerduty.
+Might add a weekly performance report email.

+Might support PagerDuty.

 Might track validator performance directly.